MrFriendCS/N5-CS/docs/N5-CS-WDD.md

 #### Properties

-**Note:** All examples will use a HTML element as the selector but would work equally well with a class or ID.
+**Note:** All examples will use a HTML element as the selector but would work equally well with class or ID selectors.

 #### Font